AndunHH/spacemouse/README.md

 ## spacenav for linux users
 Checkout https://wiki.freecad.org/3Dconnexion_input_devices and https://github.com/FreeSpacenav/spacenavd.

+If you have problems with stuttering values, please check the advanced USB HID settings at the bottom of the config.h, especially the `ADV_HID_JIGGLE`.

 Onshape is not jet supported by spacenav directly but there is a simple wrapper here: https://github.com/mamatt/space2onshape

 # Software Main Idea